segmind/distill-sd/README.md

 + **[data.py](/data.py)** contains scripts to download data for training.
 + **[distill_training.py](/distill_training.py)** trains the U-net using the methods described in the paper.
 This might need additional configuration depending on what model type you want to train (sd_small/sd_tiny),batch size, hyperparameters etc.
 The basic training code was sourced from the [Huggingface 🤗 diffusers library](https://github.com/huggingface/diffusers).<br>
+LoRA Training and Training from checkpoints can be done by simply using the standard diffusers scripts.

 ## Training Details:
 Knowledge-Distillation training a neural network is akin to a teacher guiding a student step-by-step (a somewhat loose example).
 A large teacher model is trained on large amounts of data and then a smaller model is trained on a smaller dataset, with the objective of aping the outputs of the larger model along with classical training on the dataset.<br>
 For the Knowledge-Distillation training, we used [SG161222/Realistic_Vision_V4.0's](SG161222/Realistic_Vision_V4.0) U-net  as the teacher model with a subset of [recastai/LAION-art-EN-improved-captions](https://huggingface.co/datasets/recastai/LAION-art-EN-improved-captions) as training data.<br>

 The final training loss is the sum of the MSE loss between the noise predicted by the teacher U-net and the noise predicted by the student U-net, the MSE Loss between the actual added noise and the predicted noise, and the sum of MSE Losses between the predictions of the teacher and student U-nets after every block.<br>
 Total Loss:<br>